-In study abroad, as in other settings, parents, guardians, and families can play an important role in the health and safety of participants by helping them make decisions and by influencing their behavior overseas.
+In study away, as in other settings, parents, guardians, and families can play an important role in the health and safety of participants by helping them make decisions and by influencing their behavior overseas.

 NAFSA Association of International Educators.
 2002.
 "Responsible Study Abroad: Good Practices for Health & Safety."
 Accessed June 2, 2016. https://www.nafsa.org/uploadedFiles/responsible_study_abroad.pdf.